Best energy tariff for low income households (UK guide, June 2026)

 How to choose the best energy tariff on a low income (UK)

-If your budget is tight, choosing a tariff is less about “what’s cheapest today” and more about avoiding bill shocks, keeping payments affordable, and making sure the tariff suits your meter and routine.
+If your budget is tight, choosing a tariff is less about “what’s cheapest today” and more about avoiding bill shocks, keeping payments affordable, and making sure the tariff suits your meter and routine — especially with the cap rising to £1,862 in July.

 1) Confirm your meter type (it changes the deals you can access)